Spectral Methods in Microeconomics: Markets and Imperfect Measurement

-An economically important feature of this model is that \emph{market outcomes are Pareto inefficient}: markets in this model can have their outcomes improved, from a social perspective, by thoughtful interventions.\footnote{The basic idea is that when firms set prices, they do not have an incentive to focus on economic surplus that is not part of their profit.
-As a result, they can set ``socially inefficient'' prices, typically higher than a welfare-minded planner would.
-Interventions by authorities such as platform operators (e.g., Amazon) or government agencies can remedy this, at least partially.} We thus introduce an authority that can influence the game by choosing an \emph{intervention}, a vector \( \sigma \in \mathbb{R}^n \) which perturbs firms' costs, $\dot{c}=-\sigma$.
-The effect of the intervention on \emph{economic surplus} (a measure of welfare inclusive of effects on firms, consumers, and the authority's expenditure) turns out to be where $q^0 \in \mathbb{R}^n$ is a given vector of pre-intervention quantities.
-This follows by some standard calculations spelled out in \cite{GaleottiGolubGoyalTalamasTamuz2024}, and we will take this more elaborate version of \cref{eq:welfare_game} for granted.
+An economically important feature of this model is that \emph{market outcomes are Pareto inefficient}: perturbing the market outcome can yield an improvement in social welfare.\footnote{The basic idea is that when firms set prices, they do not have an incentive to focus on economic surplus that is not part of their profit.
+As a result, they can set ``socially inefficient'' prices, typically higher than a utilitarian planner would.} We thus introduce an authority that can influence the game by choosing an \emph{intervention}, a vector \( \sigma \in \mathbb{R}^n\), which grants a subsidy to firms---changing their costs by $\dot{c}=-\sigma$ per unit at an expenditure equal to the dot product $\sigma \cdot q$, where $q$ is the post-intervention quantity vector.
+(Negative entries in $\sigma$ are permitted, corresponding to a tax.)
+The effect of the intervention on \emph{economic surplus}---a measure of welfare inclusive of effects on firms, consumers, and the authority's budget---turns out to be where $q^0 \in \mathbb{R}^n$ is a given vector of pre-intervention quantities.
+This follows by some standard calculations in the welfare theory of markets, which are spelled out in \cite{GaleottiGolubGoyalTalamasTamuz2026}; we will take this more elaborate analogue of \cref{eq:welfare_game} for granted.
+We will also take for granted the following fact: for generic data $(M, q^0)$, there are interventions such that $V(\sigma)>0$: there are subsidy-and-tax plans that generate more money than they cost.